Lisa M. Bentley, PhD

 What’s the best career advice you’ve ever received?

-One of the most memorable pieces of advice I received early in my career was “fake it until you make it.”
-While it can sound simplistic, the idea behind it is to step into opportunities with confidence even when you are still growing into a role.
+One of the most memorable pieces of advice I received early in my career was “believe you can and you're halfway there.”
+The person who told me this attributed the quote to Theodore Roosevelt.
+The idea behind it is to step into opportunities with confidence even when you are still growing into a role.
 Over time, experience and preparation reinforce that confidence and allow you to fully develop into the professional you aspire to become.
+You can do almost anything if you are willing to fail at it.

 What advice would you give to young women entering your industry?

-My advice to young women entering this field is to remain true to who you are and to pursue the areas that genuinely inspire you.
+My advice to young women entering this field [academia] is to remain true to who you are and to pursue the areas that genuinely inspire you.
 When you follow work that aligns with your passion and interests, you naturally perform at your best.
 Finding where your heart lies in your profession allows your mindset, dedication, and motivation to follow, leading to both professional fulfillment and meaningful contributions to the field.
+Surround yourself by individuals who support your ambition.
+Guard your mental health and say 'no' when the pressure does not align with your values.

 What are the biggest challenges or opportunities in your field right now?